jnacar/hw7/README.md

 mothers-love.ino
 blinks 13 times for letter m, blinks 15 times for letter o, blinks 13 times for letter m, then blinks slowly for compassion

+urgent.ino
+blinks 18 times for letter r, blinks 15 times for letter o, blinks 15 times for letter o, blinks 6 times for letter f, then blinks fast for urgent